NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 ![collin_fig_1](images/collin_fig_1.png)

 ### Analyzing Future Expirations
-With the earnings forecast table we created a [few sections ago](#earnings-announcement-analysis), I filtered for the upcoming quarter (1) and created a benchmark that calculates the min, avg, and max values of the week, wk2wk_diff, and ern2ern_diff.
+With the earnings forecast table we created a [few sections ago](#earnings-announcement-analysis), I filtered for the upcoming quarter (1) and created a benchmark that calculates the min, median, mode, max, and avg values of the week, wk2wk_diff, and ern2ern_diff.
 Joined this benchmark table with the [event_tbl](#event-table) of possible earnings announcements in the future to detect any patterns.

 ```